prajwalr11/SE/README.md

 ### Sales

 This section is where users can sell a product and manage all the sales transactions.
-The user only needs to enter the customer and product code and the software will handle the rest, showing all the necessary details like available stock and selling price of the product.
+The user only needs to enter the customer and invoice and the software will handle the rest, showing all the necessary details like available stock and selling price of the product.

 ![sales](screenshots/sales.png)

 ### Purchase

 This section is where users can view purchase logs and enter new purchase transactions.
-Similar to the sales section, this section only requires the user to enter the product code and the details that are already available in the database will immediately be displayed in the respective spaces.
+Similar to the sales section, this section only requires the user to enter the invoice and the details that are already available in the database will immediately be displayed in the respective spaces.

 ![purchase](screenshots/purchase.png)